Crisis management for independent restaurants and food businesses

 |

-Ruthless about delivering a high quality service (and expecting it when on the receiving end) |
+Determined about delivering a high quality service (and expecting it when on the receiving end) |

 |

-Passionate supporter of independent restaurants, businesses and shops |
+Passionate supporter of independent businesses and fighter for justice |

 |